-Ten computer science alumni talk about everything from emerging technologies, interview tips, finding meaningful work, and career trajectories in this special summer series.
+Computer science alumni share their experiences since graduating from Columbia and discuss emerging technologies, interview tips, finding meaningful work, and career trajectories in this weekly series.

 Nora Wixom (BC ’13) shares how she got to work on the visual effects of blockbuster films Jurassic World, Captain America : Civil War, Kong: Skull Island, and Star Wars Episode VIII.